msperlin/GARCH-RAC/README.md

 4) Execute other scripts in root folder in order to reproduce all results from the paper

-If those steps don't work for you, please [let me know](https://github.com/msperlin/GARCH-RAC/issues) by reporting OS (windows/linux/mac), R version and error code.
+If those steps don't work for you, please [let me know](https://github.com/msperlin/GARCH-RAC/issues) by reporting OS (windows/linux/mac), R version and error code (if any).

+## Tested platforms:

+- Windows 10
+- Linux Mint 20.0
+- Ubuntu 20.0